Ziff Davis: Sale to J2 Global

-Digital media growth

 On February 4, 2013, Ziff Davis acquired IGN Entertainment from News Corporation.
 Soon afterward, Ziff Davis announced the discontinuation of the 1UP.com, UGO.com, and GameSpy.com sites in order to "[focus] on our two flagship brands, IGN and AskMen".

-In May 2013, Ziff Davis acquired NetShelter, a display advertising network oriented towards consumer electronics and technology publishers, from ImPowered.

-In November 2013, Ziff Davis acquired TechBargains.com, a deal aggregation site for consumer electronics.
+In 2013, Ziff Davis acquired NetShelter, a display advertising network oriented towards consumer electronics and technology publishers, from ImPowered.
+Also in 2013, Ziff Davis acquired TechBargains.com, a deal aggregation site for consumer electronics.

-In June 2014, Ziff Davis acquired eMedia Communications from Reed Business Information.
+In 2014, Ziff Davis acquired eMedia Communications from Reed Business Information.
 In December 2014, Ziff Davis acquired Ookla, owner of Speedtest.net.

-In December 2015, Ziff Davis acquired Offers.com an online source of offers, deals, coupons, coupon codes, promos, free trials, and more.
+In 2015, Ziff Davis acquired Offers.com an online source of offers, deals, coupons, coupon codes, promos, free trials, and more.

+In October 2016, Ziff Davis entered into an agreement to acquire Everyday Health.
+The deal was completed in December of that year.

-In December 2017, Ziff Davis acquired Mashable, an American entertainment, culture, tech, science and social good digital media platform, for $50 million.
+In 2017, Ziff Davis acquired Mashable, an American entertainment, culture, tech, science and social good digital media platform, for $50 million.
 Following its acquisition of Mashable, Ziff Davis announced that it would implement longer, more in-depth content to boost the site's search traffic and restructure the platform to reduce costs.

 In 2018, Ziff Davis had 117 million readers, reaching 115 countries with 60 international editions.
 Most of Ziff Davis' international editions are partnerships with local publishers, all of whom use a domestic content management system.
 The common CMS lets oversea editions get content from Ziff Davis' owned-and-operated markets and re-purpose it for their own editions.
 To establish itself in foreign markets, Ziff Davis asks its local partner to hold events.
 Popular past events include IGN Convention Bahrain, Abu Dhabi, and Qatar.

+In November 2018, employees from Mashable, PCMag, AskMen, and Geek.com formed a union with the NewsGuild of New York.
+The Ziff Davis Creators Guild finalized its first contract in June 2021.

-In September 2019, Ziff Davis acquired Spiceworks, a professional network for the information technology industry.
+In 2019, Ziff Davis acquired Spiceworks, a professional network for the information technology industry.

-In November 2020, Ziff Davis acquired RetailMeNot for $420 million, an aggregator of coupon offers across multiple website properties.
+In 2020, Ziff Davis acquired RetailMeNot for $420 million, an aggregator of coupon offers across multiple website properties.